 The lender must comply with the appraisal requirements issued by DU.
 For certain DU Refi Plus loan casefiles, DU offers to waive the requirement for an appraisal.
 For loan casefiles that are not eligible for an appraisal waiver, DU will require an appraisal based on an interior and exterior inspection reported on the appropriate appraisal report form for the type of property being appraised.
 If the lender exercises an appraisal waiver, the lender is not responsible for the standard representations and warranties related to the value, marketability, and condition of the property.
 See B5-5.2-01, DU Refi Plus and Refi Plus Eligibility, for additional information related to appraisal representations and warranties.

-When a lender exercises the DU Refi Plus property fieldwork waiver, Fannie Mae accepts the property value estimate submitted to DU as the market value for the subject property and as noted above, the lender is not required to make any representation or warranty as to value, marketability, or condition of the subject property.
+When a lender exercises an appraisal waiver for a DU Refi Plus loan, Fannie Mae accepts the property value estimate submitted to DU as the market value for the subject property and as noted above, the lender is not required to make any representation or warranty as to value, marketability, or condition of the subject property.
 However, the lender continues to be required to represent and warrant that all of the information and data submitted to DU is complete and accurate.

 The property value the lender enters in DU may be based on:

 the lender’s estimate of value, determined at the discretion of the lender, or

 If DU does not offer an appraisal waiver, the lender must obtain an appraisal on the form specified in the DU Underwriting Findings report.

 Note: DU will issue a message on DU Refi Plus loan casefiles when the subject property address cannot be standardized, or Fannie Mae's databases do not have sufficient information about the property to determine eligibility for an appraisal waiver.
 This message will state that based on the address and other information available to DU, the property is not eligible for an appraisal waiver.

 A lender may only exercise the appraisal waiver if: